Skip to content Skip to footer

 In the camp at Tel-el-Kabir south of Ismailia Captain Langley heard that he was to be part of the Imperial Camel Corps, a new venture that was being set up to support the fighting in the Sinai Peninsular made up of New Zealanders, British, Indians and Australians.
 Only a few of the Australians from Western Australia had ever had anything to do with camels, certainly George Langley had none at all.
 They had to quickly learn to ride the camels and care for them in camp as well as on treks.
 Even learning to mount a camel was not easy.
 Camel bites were a real hazard as Langley wrote on one occasion: once they get a grip they hold on like a bull dog and their teeth are very nasty.
 There is a real danger of poisoning setting in.

-George Langley and Horace from page 50 The sentimental soldier
+George Langley and Horace from page 50 The Sentimental Soldier

-In civilian life in Victoria George Langley became a very important leader in the community as a teacher and school principal.
+In civilian life back in Victoria, George Langley became a very important leader in the community as a teacher and school principal.
 The crowning achievement of his civilian career was to be Principal of Melbourne High School, from where he retired in 1956.
 He is fondly remembered by many of his ex-pupils as The Brig.

 Margaret Bride